 How Long Does Narcotic Withdrawal Last?

-Narcotic Withdrawal is the result of a physical dependence that was not tended to and therefore it is the body’s way of “needing” the drug and rebelling against the fact that it has not received it.
-Narcotic withdrawal is an ugly beast that must be dealt with in order to free oneself of the rigors of narcotic addiction.
-While this can be a daunting task to undergo, its end result is very much worth it.
+Narcotic withdrawal is the result of a physical dependence on drugs and the body’s way of rebelling against you for not yet receiving it.
+Narcotic withdrawal is an ugly beast that must be dealt with to free oneself of the rigors of narcotic addiction.
+While this can be a daunting task to undergo, the end result is very much worth it.

 How Long Does Narcotic Withdrawal Last